German and Scandinavian Studies is one of several major foci offered within the Department of German and Scandinavian.

 - Intermediate Language Training is the first course of a three-course sequence (GER 311-313) that is designed to improve students’ reading, writing, listening, and speaking skills.
 The class also prepares students for the "Zertifikat Deutsch” (ZD), a certificate that is officially recognized by the European Union as evidence of language proficiency in German.
 In addition, the class raises students’ intercultural awareness by engaging them in a variety of contemporary issues of German society.

 - Modern Europe introduces students to the history of Europe from the end of the Thirty Years' War (1648), through the age of absolutism and Enlightenment, to the French Revolution and its extension throughout Europe by the armies of Napoleon Bonaparte.
 The period begins with a pan-European diplomatic treaty—the Peace of Westphalia—the first in a chain of such international settlements that continues to the present.

 - Modern German Art explores changing topics in German modernism from the founding of the secession to national socialism.

 - See more courses in German.

-German studies can enhance any course of study as a minor or as a double major.
+German and Scandinavian studies can enhance any course of study as a minor or as a double major.
 Students have found it compatible with history, international studies, business administration, philosophy, political science, education, economics, music, and art history.

 Students who want to practice their German language skills in a creative way on campus can take part in the biannual German theater production.
 Students interested in teaching German can develop skills through a two-term internship teaching local middle school German.
 Yet another option at advancing language skills is the weekly Stammtisch conversation table or the Kaffeestunde coffee hour.